Eric Maryniak - Hi there!

 I also participated in an ISO 9000 audit team.

 Currently the research team is working on the Walnut Neurosimulation system, which is based on a set of standards that consists of a neural network markup language (NNML), a set of libraries (in C++) and a development shell (Nutshell).
-Nutshell is a scriptable application that runs under Windows 98.
+Nutshell is a scriptable application that runs under Microsoft Windows 98.
 It allows creation, manipulation and visualization of neural network architectures and simulations.

 My job, together with two fellow programmers, was completing the design and implementation of the system and coordinating the distribution via the Internet (Open Source), and so I did: Walnut/Nutshell.